MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

 Your saved custom Environment will be available to anyone who creates a new event in that Mesh world.

+> [!NOTE]
+> For viewing Worlds in the Mesh Portal, refer to the [M365 Migration Guide](../../../Setup/Content/m365-migration-guide.md).

 ### Summary